pGarciaS/PREEMACS/README.md

 ## **Module 2**

-Quality control using an adaptation of MRIqc method to extract objective quality metrics that are then used to determine the likelihood of accurate brain surface estimation.
+Performs a quality control using an adaptation of MRIqc method to extract quality metrics that are then used to determine the likelihood of accurate brain surface estimation.

 ## **Module 3**